mavrosxristoforos/get-xml-info/README.md

 ### `info`

 The content of the matched nodes.
 If your XPath matches more than one nodes, the output is an array.

+If `zero-nodes-action='warn'` and no nodes are found, `info` will contain the message "Zero Nodes Found."

 ## Example usage of output in a workflow